 3. Endgame Mistakes: Making incorrect exchanges

 Exchanges in chess are not as straightforward as trading pieces for pieces of the same or greater value.
 Understanding why you should or should not exchange certain pieces becomes especially important in the final stage of the game.
 Your decision to keep or get rid of certain pieces can make or break the game.

-Position below is a good example of that concept.
+The position below is a good example of that concept.
 Black is a pawn down in the rook and pawn endgame.
-Technically, this position is a draw, and with a correct play black should not have very hard time achieving equality.
+Technically, this position is a draw, and with a correct play, black should not have a very hard time achieving equality.

 However, black felt that he was losing because he is a pawn down and decided to simplify by exchanging the rooks.
 That decision cost him the game.
 After 1… Rxd3+??
 2. Kxd3 Kd7 3.
 Ke4 Ke6 4. e3 black cannot stop white’s pawn from promoting.
 A simple move like 1…Ra7 avoiding exchanges would lead to a draw.

 Another common endgame mistake occurs when a player starts pushing his pawn quickly towards the promotion square without fully calculating the variations.
 He has looked at the position briefly and decided that he will promote first and win the game without taking time to fully check the variation.